Carlosrincong/AWS-Solutions-Architect-Associate/VPC/README.md

 - Destination (IP where you want send traffic), Target (Service when the traffic is sent)

 ## Security
+#### IAM
+IAM lets you control who (group, user or role) can configure and manage your Amazon VPCs with IAM Policies or IAM Roles.

 #### Access control list (ACL)
 Think of a network access control list (network ACL) as a virtual firewall at the subnet level.
 Allow and deny type of rules are allowed to be defined in the ACL.